aleph2c/miros-xml/README.md

 ## List of exceptions to the SCXML Standard

+Much to my disappointment I found that the SCXML standard serves two different objectives:

+1. To describe statecharts (Harel topological diagrams) with XML. (it should just be this)

+2. To solve specific industrial problems related to VoiceXML and CCXML.

+I will implement the statechart related parts, and ignore the rest of the standard.
+All generalized programming will be done with Python (using the datamodel and data tags).

+If I can, I will raise the required errors so that this port can remain standards compliant.
+If this turns out to be too much effort for too little value, I will break away from the standard entirely.

+List of exceptions to the standard so far:

 * The initial element is supported in an atomic state if it is carrying code and not causing a state transition.
 It can be useful to have code run in a state's initialization.

 ## List of extensions to the SCXML standard